-Allows you to set the Image Analyzer triggering levels using the slider controls, and to set advanced options using the control in the Settings section.
+Allows you to set the Image Analyzer triggering levels using the slider controls.

-- Appropriate below: Specifies the maximum Image Analyzer return value that causes an image to be classified as "appropriate" (not likely to be pornographic).
-The default value is 49. - Inappropriate above: Specifies the minimum Image Analyzer return value that causes an image to be classified as "inappropriate" (likely to be pornographic).
-The default value (Normal mode) is 75.
+- Matches above: Specifies the minimum Image Analyzer return value that causes an image to be classified as matching the selected category, for example, likely to be pornographic.
+Default value: 75 for "normal" setting; 60 for "high" setting. - Does not match below: Specifies the maximum Image Analyzer return value that causes an image to be classified as not matching the selected category.
+Default value: 49.